mathurtanuj28-png/Music-Management-System/README.md

 # Music-Management-System
-This Spotify-style music management system enables users to efficiently manage and explore songs.
-It allows adding, editing, modifying, and deleting songs in the database, while also providing quick search functionality by song title or artist name
+This Spotify-style music management system is built for clean execution and efficiency.
+It integrates user signup and sign-in for controlled access, supports full song database management including add, edit, modify, and delete operations, and maintains structured storage for reliability.
+On top of that, it delivers fast, case-insensitive search by song title or artist through a simple menu-driven interface.

-User Signup & Sign-in & Authentication
+# User Signup & Sign-in & Authentication

 Overview :
 This module implements a basic user authentication system with signup and sign-in functionality using an in-memory dictionary.